olintompf/olintompf/README.md

-## hello mate!!! 😃
+##Hello there!

-🛠 I’m currently working on studying programming languages and building projects.
+I'm Olinto, currently pursuing a degree in Computer Science and continuously improving my programming skills through personal projects.